jedrulcia/DailyCodingProblems/README.md

 CodingProblem33:
 Given the root of a binary search tree, and a target K, return two nodes in the tree whose sum equals K.

+CodingProblem34:
+Write a function that rotates a list by k elements.
+For example, [1, 2, 3, 4, 5, 6] rotated by two becomes [3, 4, 5, 6, 1, 2].
+Try solving this without creating a copy of the list.
+How many swap or move operations do you need?